bndw/bdw.to/content/fixed/work.md

 education in Audio Engineering to help build and commission custom AV solutions.
 By the end of 2011 my initially hardware-focused role had all but shifted to software.
-By the fall of 2012 I was writing software fulltime, building custom touchpanels to control nearly every guest-accessible system onboard the vessel;
-from lighting and HVAC to IPTV and navigation systems.
+By the fall of 2012 I was writing software fulltime, building custom touchpanels to control nearly every guest-accessible system onboard the vessel- from lighting and HVAC to IPTV and navigation systems.
 Technically speaking, it ranged from low level hacking on IP, serial, and other communication protocols to buiding GUIs.
 I spent most of this time traveling around the world building and deploying